 Bread is a common food throughout the world, despite its negative reputation when it comes to health in general, especially blood glucose levels.
-People with diabetes should eat it in moderation, and even then they could end up with blood sugar spike after finishing their meal.
+Those with diabetes should eat it in moderation, and even then they could end up with a blood sugar spike after finishing their meal.

-Still, just because you have diabetes, it doesn’t mean you should cut out bread from your diet.
-In one of our articles, we talked about the best type of bread for your blood glucose levels – the sourdough bread.
+Still, just because people have the condition, it doesn’t mean they should cut out bread from their diet.
+In one of our articles, we talked about the best type of bread for our blood glucose levels – sourdough bread.

-In this article, we will tell you how to make it at home and enjoy it without worrying about your blood sugar levels.
-But first, let’s remind you why this bread is better than other breads for your blood glucose.
+In this article, we will tell people how to make it at home and enjoy it without worrying about their blood sugar levels.
+But first, let’s remind ourselves why this bread is better than other bread for blood glucose.

 The starter begins to ferment the dough sugars, breaking down the components and altering the entire molecular structure, eventually producing lactic acid and lactobacilli.

-Besides improving the blood sugar control, this bread is more nutritious than other breads.
+Besides improving blood sugar control, this bread is more nutritious than other bread.
 It contains high amounts of iron, potassium, folate, vitamin E, B12, B1, B6, riboflavin, thiamin, manganese, zinc, calcium, magnesium, phosphorus, selenium, and niacin.

-To make sourdough bread, you need to make a starter first.
-You’ll use it instead of yeast.
-Even though the starter takes about 5 days to develop, you can keep it alive and use it whenever you like in future.
+To make sourdough bread, people need to make a starter first.
+People will use it instead of yeast.
+Even though the starter takes about 5 days to develop, we can keep it alive and use it whenever we like in the future.

 Take a cup and half fill it with warm water.
 Dissolve the yeast, and add two cups of warm water, flour, and honey.
-Beat with a wooden spoon until you get a smooth consistency.
+Beat with a wooden spoon until there is a smooth consistency.

 Use a 100% cotton cheesecloth to cover the mixture, and let it stay for 5-10 days at room temperature (the time depends on the room temperature, the warmer the temperature, the faster the fermentation.)
 Don’t forget to stir the mixture 2-3 times a day.

 In the end, the vigorous bubbling should stop, and it should get a fermented aroma.
-Transfer it in a plastic container, cover, and put it in the fridge.
+Transfer it to a plastic container, cover it, and put it in the fridge.

-Then, you can take the amount needed and bring it to room temperature before using.
+Then, take the amount needed and bring it to room temperature before using it.
 For each cup of starter used, replenish with ¾ cup of water, ¾ cup of all-purpose flour, and a teaspoon of honey.